How To Do Cable Side Bend & Its Benefits

 Including cable side bends in your workout routine can have several benefits.
 The various cable side bends benefits include:

-• Its help to contribute to a stronger core, reduce the risk of back pain and improve functional movements such as a serving a tennis ball or carrying a heavy object on one side of the body
+- It helps to contribute to a stronger core, reduces the risk of back pain, and improves functional movements such as serving a tennis ball or carrying a heavy object on one side of the body.

-• Training the oblique muscles will help in shaping and toning the waistline.
-It also helps to get rid of the extra layer of fat around the waistline.
+- Training the oblique muscles will help shape and tone the waistline.
+It also helps to eliminate the extra fat layer around the waistline.

 Below are the best side bend variations to increase core stability, muscle hypertrophy, and midline control.